Unique contributions

 Legal

 Through its content, data and analytics, LexisNexis Legal & Professional supports the four components of the Rule of Law: transparency of law, equality under the law, independent judiciaries and accessible legal remedy.
-Its global legal and news database contains 161bn documents and records providing transparency of the law in around 180 countries and territories, with some 1.6m new legal documents added daily.
+Its global legal and news database contains over 207bn documents and records providing transparency of the law in around 180 countries and territories, with some 1.9m new legal documents added daily.

 LexisNexis Legal & Professional partners with the International Bar Association (IBA) on the eyeWitness to Atrocities App, which allows human rights defenders to document and report human rights abuses in a secure and verifiable way so information can be used as admissible evidence in relevant forums.
-LexisNexis Legal & Professional utilises its data hosting capabilities to provide a secure repository for the information collected.
-Over 70,000 photos and videos have been captured with the app since 2015.
+LexisNexis Legal & Professional’s data hosting capabilities provides a secure repository for the information.
+Over 80,000 photos and videos have been captured through the app since 2015.

-Since 2008, LexisNexis Legal & Professional has partnered with leading industry associations to recognise individuals and organisations for their commitment to the Rule of Law.
-2024 award honourees include Vineetha MG, recipient of the IBA Pro Bono Award; Olga Olegovna Mikhaylova, Vadim Dmitrievich Kobzev and Alexey Evgenyevich Liptser, recipients of the Union Internationale des Avocats/LexisNexis Rule of Law Award; and Mashal Aamir, recipient of the IBA Outstanding Young Lawyer of the Year Award, jointly established by Legal and the IBA Young Lawyers Committee, to honour young lawyers who have demonstrated excellence, commitment to professional and ethical standards, and dedication to the community at large.
+LexisNexis Legal & Professional partners with leading industry associations to recognise individuals and organisations for their commitment to the Rule of Law.
+2025 award honourees include; Seve Aydin-Izouli and Héctor Estuardo Reyes Chiquín, recipients of the Union Internationale des Avocats/LexisNexis Rule of Law Award; and Oluwafunke Adeoye, recipient of the IBA Outstanding Young Lawyer of the Year Award, jointly established by Legal and the IBA Young Lawyers Committee, to honour young lawyers who have demonstrated excellence, commitment to professional and ethical standards, and dedication to the community at large.

 LexisNexis Legal & Professional advances SDG 16 (Peace, Justice and Strong Institutions) through its products and services that promote the Rule of Law.